 This planning is typically done on a regular cadence so that companies can mitigate the risk of losing a senior management official.
 It’s also done to create continuity and identify up-and-comers that organizations can groom, train, and perhaps find rotational opportunities for.

-In short, executive succession planning is all about focusing on development and making sure that the next generation of company leaders is ready to take over when needed.
+In short, succession planning is all about strategically directing leadership development and making sure that the next generation of company leaders is ready to take over when needed.

-Traditional Executive Succession Strategies vs. The Steve Trautman Process
+Traditional Succession Strategies vs. The Steve Trautman Process

-To understand why leadership succession planning is so hard, we first need to look at some of the traditional strategies that companies have been using to navigate their business transitions.
+To understand why leadership succession planning is so hard to get right, we first need to look at some of the traditional strategies that companies have been using to navigate their business transitions.

 Traditional succession strategies often include practices like the 9-box model, nominating successors based solely on titles, and the short-list method.
 (More on these below)

 Here at The Steve Trautman Co., we’ve developed a more robust succession process that resolves the problems found in traditional methods.
 But before I share how we do things differently, let’s explore a couple more traditional models and identify their flaws.

 The 9-box model is a popular succession planning matrix.
 The 9-box is a 3×3 grid, with gradient qualities listed in each of the 9 sections.